Release Date 7th December 2018: No Reviews Yet

 By John J. Staughton on 29 January 2015

 You can certainly tell that this author has had his fair share of years at sea; it permeates every line he writes and setting he envisions.
 I've always been impressed by authors who can commandeer experience and make it seem as though they've been there and done that, but there is always something more powerful about the truth, and Rothery has that in spades.
 The story itself is fascinating, but the detail-oriented nature of the writing makes it read more like an autobiography than a fictional story.
 I wouldn't be at all surprised if the author drew heavily on his own experiences for this, as the tension, suspense, and emotions of the characters seem visceral, almost too well-written to not be torn from real life.
 And what a story it was!
 The duality of the strict naval responsibility with the wild and anarchic setting on Mombasa made for a stark contrast in the reading experience that truly highlighted not only how different those worlds were, but how dangerous it was to cross over.
 Rothery does a spectacular job painting vivid, suspenseful, and honest pictures of East Africa at that time, and manages to create a wonderfully engaging and enthralling book along the way.
 An impressive debut novel - I hope to see more in the future.

-I recently read The Errant Petty Officer by Mike Rothery, and found it to be a very well written and interesting story.
+I recently read Return to Africa by Mike Rothery, and found it to be a very well written and interesting story.
 The character are well developed and believable, no one is larger than life.
 This is an adventure story about the high seas, and I found that after reading the author’s, he has put his life experience to use in the details that are throughout the book.
 I found the story to be very interesting and compelling and that the characters were well developed and not to over the top.
 I am looking to reading more in the future from the author.

 By Mother of 4 on 6 January 2015